Welcome to Foundation 1 (Ash Class)

 On Wednesdays the children need to come to school in suitable outdoor clothing and wellingtons or strong footwear as most of the session is outdoor learning.
 Please ensure that your child has a warm, waterproof coat and a hat in cold weather.

-Our topics in the spring term are: All Things Bright and Beautiful and Amazing Animals.
+Our topics in the summer term are: All Things Bright and Beautiful and Amazing Animals.

 This is a song that we enjoy singing in F1 and it helps us to learn about simple shapes.
 You can find this on YouTube